jadogeri/express-crud-annotation-api/README.md

 ## Description

-This is a backend Application temnplate implemting tsoa, typeorm, inversion of control, dependency injection and inversify.
+This is a backend Application template implementing tsoa, typeorm, inversion of control, dependency injection and inversify.

 ## Authors